SybilVane/vite-vuetify-solved/README.md

 createApp(App).use(vuetify).mount("#app");
 // TO THIS

-// AND COMMENT OLD MOUNT:
+// AND COMMENT OLD MOUNT METHOD:
 // createApp(App).mount('#app')
 ```